birdwastheword/Coneheads-Tip-Leaderboard/README.md

 After the leaderboard is created a post will be submitted to https://www.reddit.com/r/ConeHeads.

 # download_comments.py
-This script will run [action](.github/workflows/download_comments.yml) every 10 minutes and save comments data for future use.
+This script will run [action](.github/workflows/download_comments.yml) every 10 minutes and saves tip comment data for future use.
-In order to be able to create overview for multiple day this script will save all tips of one in in `runs/yyyy-dd-mm/tips.csv`.
+In order to be able to create overview for multiple days this script will save all tips of one day in `runs/yyyy-dd-mm/tips.csv`.
-It will also run one final time during the creation of the daily leaderboard, in order to capture all tips at the end of the last day.
+It will also run one final time during the creation of the daily leaderboard, in order to capture all tips at the end of the previous day.

 # create_leaderboard.py
 This script will run [action](.github/workflows/download_comments.yml) every 10 minutes after the latest tips are inserted in `runs/today/tips.csv`.